top of page

 Top 8 Suggestions for Getting the Most Out of Your GenAI Partnership

-Define Clear Goals from the Start Be specific about your objectives.
+1. Define Clear Goals from the Start Be specific about your objectives.
 GenAI performs best when given a well-defined task.
 Clear goals allow it to align its precision with your intended outcome.
+Ambiguous or overly broad tasks can lead to scattered or less relevant outputs, so ensure that your goals are focused and measurable.

-Provide Context with Your Queries GenAI lacks an inherent understanding of context, so ensure your prompts are detailed and relevant to the topic.
-Adding context can help it generate responses that are more tailored and useful.
+2. Provide Context with Your Queries GenAI lacks an inherent understanding of context, so ensure your prompts are detailed and relevant to the topic.
+Adding context helps it generate responses that are more tailored and useful.
+Without sufficient context, GenAI may generate generic or off-target results, so be intentional about the details you include in your queries.
+When providing context, include specifics such as the type of data GenAI should consider and trusted sources it should reference.

-Review Outputs for Precision GenAI’s responses may appear confident and precise, but they are not always correct.
+3. Review Outputs for Precision GenAI’s responses may appear confident and precise, but they are not always correct.
 Always review its output to confirm that it aligns with your original goals and is free from errors or inconsistencies.
+Evaluate not only the accuracy of the content but also its alignment with your specific objectives to ensure the output delivers value.
+From my experience, GenAI notoriously lacks precision with citations.
+I perform a heightened level of quality control over sources.

-Curate Credible Information for GenAI Enhance GenAI’s output by supplying curated information from reliable sources.
+4. Curate Credible Information for GenAI Enhance GenAI’s output by supplying curated information from reliable sources.
 By sharing data or context from reputable references, you improve the quality and relevance of GenAI's responses, helping it to produce results that align more closely with established facts and trusted insights.
+For example, the author Jeff Hulett uses his own articles from The Curiosity Vine and Personal Finance Reimagined to curate information.
+These sources provide a wealth of credible references, enriching the context and ensuring accurate, reliable outputs.

-Use Iterative Prompting Refine your prompts if the initial responses do not meet expectations.
-Simplifying long, multipurpose prompts to a series of "bite-sized" prompts will help steer GenAI closer to what you need, improving both accuracy and relevance over time.
+5. Use Iterative Prompting Refine your prompts if the initial responses do not meet expectations.
+Simplifying long, multipurpose prompts into a series of "bite-sized" prompts will help steer GenAI closer to what you need, improving both accuracy and relevance over time.
+This includes recognizing that providing too much guidance in a single prompt may confuse the AI, leading to less focused or inconsistent results.
+Additionally, consider testing variations of the prompt to identify which phrasing yields the most accurate and relevant response, as subtle changes in wording can significantly impact the quality of the output.

-Leverage GenAI’s Strengths in Consistency GenAI excels at generating repeatable, structured responses.
+6. Leverage GenAI’s Strengths in Consistency GenAI excels at generating repeatable, structured responses.
 Use it for tasks that benefit from this precision, such as summarizing information, generating lists, or analyzing repetitive data.
+For example, use GenAI for drafting email templates, creating structured reports, or generating customer service responses.
+Even with consistent outputs, verify the quality of the structured data it relies upon.

-Specify Output Format for Clarity and Usability Clearly indicate the format you want for responses, whether it’s a summary, a bullet-point list, a step-by-step guide, or a guided narrative.
+7. Specify Output Format for Clarity and Usability Clearly indicate the format you want for responses, whether it is a summary, a bullet-point list, a step-by-step guide, or a guided narrative.
 This guidance helps GenAI structure its output in a way that aligns with your preferences, making the information more accessible and directly usable.
+For example, Jeff Hulett uses his rules inventory to guide ChatGPT's writing, ensuring consistent outputs aligned with his professional approach.

-Provide Feedback on Responses for Continuous Improvement After receiving an answer, offer feedback on accuracy, relevance, or style.
+8. Provide Feedback on Responses for Continuous Improvement After receiving an answer, offer feedback on accuracy, relevance, or style.
 Letting GenAI know when an answer meets or falls short of your expectations allows it to refine its responses over time, making future interactions more productive and tailored to your needs.
+Offer specific, actionable feedback about what worked or what fell short, which can help tailor the AI's future responses more effectively.

 By following these suggestions, you can maximize the effectiveness of your partnership with GenAI, achieving both accuracy and precision for better, more actionable results.